litmuschaos/v1-litmus-docs/docs/rancher-litmus.md

 **NOTE:** The logs for Selinux auditing are in `/var/log/audit/audit.log` and require superuser privileges to review.
 To set Selinux policies also require superuser privileges.
 The rest of the steps in this section are run as root.

-With elevated privileges, check onitored the audit log on both worker nodes for the file we having issues with `docker.sock`:
+With elevated privileges, check monitored the audit log on both worker nodes for the file we having issues with `docker.sock`:
 ```console
 $ grep docker.sock /var/log/audit/audit.log
 ```